kmaida/reStart-angularjs/README.md

-reStart-angular
+reStart-angularjs
 ==========

 A mobile-first, responsive boilerplate in AngularJS with all basic features needed to get a scalable single page application started.

 Currently supports modern browsers and IE9+.
-This boilerplate will attempt to stay in sync with latest Angular stable releases, so the browser support may change over time.
+This boilerplate will attempt to stay in sync with latest AngularJS stable releases, so the browser support may change over time.

 ## Dependencies